DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 > fi
 ```

-Remember to turn off `imagePullPolicy:Always`, otherwise Kubernetes will not use the images that you built locally.
+> Remember: Turn off `imagePullPolicy:Always`, otherwise Kubernetes will not use the images that you built locally.

 # 4. Getting the ODM Docker material